dgurnari/select_nodes_MoBM/README.md

 https://docs.anaconda.com/free/anaconda/install/index.html

 ### Installation
 Then clone this repo (or download the zip file).
+Unzip the `data.zip` (it was too large for GitHub).

 Once inside the project folder, create a new conda eviroment